Learn / Elite Recovery: How Social Status Affects Substance Use Disorders

 People with high social status also tend to have high visibility.
 Whether your position comes from your family, your career, or any other source, it can feel as though you’re being scrutinized by the public.
 Your actions may reflect on the people around you, including your loved ones, colleagues, and employees.
 If you have celebrity status, your behavior may even have a direct impact on the lives of your fanbase.

 When your behavior has such far-reaching consequences, it’s natural to feel pressure to perform.
-And because of the stigma surrounding substance use disorders2, well-known figures may delay admitting that they need help.
-However, new research suggests that the public acknowledgement of mental health conditions can “serve as a powerful method of communication to increase awareness of mental health3 and normalize psychiatric illnesses.
+And because of the stigma surrounding substance use disorders,2 well-known figures may delay admitting that they need help.
+However, new research suggests that the public acknowledgment of mental health conditions can “serve as a powerful method of communication to increase awareness of mental health3 and normalize psychiatric illnesses.

 When people are depending on you, you may be concerned about letting them down.
 And if you have a substance use disorder, you may struggle with associated guilt and shame about your condition.
 But you’re only human.
 If you had a physical illness, seeking treatment would be seen as reasonable and responsible.
 Although it may not feel this way, the same is true of mental health diagnoses.
 Asking for help is not a failure.